Stay in tune. Join our mailing list.

-Australian composer Dr Corinna Bonshek offers us a reflective palette cleanser in Dreams of the Earth.
-The headiness of summer cicada song and the beauty of birds in flight are juxtaposed with unease in the face of a changing climate, stirring up – in the composer’s words – ‘hope, suffering and love’.
+Between these bookends of a creative life, Australian composer Corinna Bonshek offers the reflective Dreams of the Earth I. The headiness of summer cicada song and the beauty of birds in flight are juxtaposed with unease in the face of a changing climate, stirring up – in the composer’s words – ‘hope, suffering and love’.

 Artists